Semi-classical limit of an attractive Fermi gas in one or two dimensions: Lower bound on the energy

 \subsection{Conclusion}

+In this section, we always require $\beta < \frac{1}{d(d+1)}$.
 As seen in Lemma \ref{lemme_restriction_support_compact} and Lemma \ref{lemma_averaging}, we have to restrict ourselves to measures $\mu$ whose kinetic and potential energies are bounded.
 We first define the set consisting of such measures. \begin{definition}[Measures of bounded energy] For $\tau > 0$, we set